athulkrishnan/swift-camera-app/README.md

 # Swift Camera App

+Swift app that uses camera and local resources.
 Built in the process of learning Swift